joseph-jja/pi-camera/README.md

   - cp ro_mount/mount_unionfs /usr/local/bin
 - rc.local has use this command to flush buffers - I put this in rc.local
   - echo 3 > /proc/sys/vm/drop_caches

-# disable the swap partitiion because you don't want all those writes to disk
+- disable the swap partitiion because you don't want all those writes to disk
-sudo swapoff -a
+  - sudo swapoff -a
-sudo update-rc.d -f dphys-swapfile remove sudo rm /var/swap
+  - sudo update-rc.d -f dphys-swapfile remove
+  - sudo rm /var/swap

-# NOTE: code taken from pi_videoEMailIntruder
+## NOTE: This code was originally taken from pi_videoEMailIntruder.
+The email code was cleaned up and made into a module.